GVR Report cover Long Read Sequencing Market Size, Share & Trends Report

 • Industry: Healthcare

-The aforementioned fact has made it possible to accurately analyze complex genomic areas and find large-range aberrations using the long read sequencing method.
 Since LRS has many advantages over conventional sequencing techniques, it is increasingly being used in a variety of applications.
-Examples include the inability of techniques like short read sequencing to identify structural variants, discriminate highly homologous genomic areas, sequence repetitive sections, or phase alleles.
+Examples include the inability of techniques such as short read sequencing to identify structural variants, discriminate highly homologous genomic areas, sequence repetitive sections, or phase alleles.
 Such short read limitations widen the diagnostic gap in patients with genetic diseases.

 Increasing investment flow by key players in the production of advanced & effective equipment is anticipated to spur market growth throughout the forecasted timeframe.
 For instance, in January 2022, Illumina Inc. signed a multi-year agreement with Nashville Biosciences for the development of medicines based on large-scale genomic technologies.
 The company has also collaborated with the German pharmaceutical firm Boehringer Ingelheim to develop companion diagnostics.
 Such initiatives by companies are expected to foster the market growth in the coming years.